Easy Greek Potato Salad

 Instructions

-- In a medium pot, boil potatoes for about 10-15 minutes, or until tender.
-Drain water from pan.
-Pour 1/2 cup dressing over hot potatoes and mix so all potatoes are coated with dressing.
+- In a large pot, boil potatoes in salted water for 10-15 minutes, or until fork tender.
+Drain and immediately pour 1/2 cup dressing over the hot potatoes, stirring to coat.
 Set aside and let cool.

-- Steam green beans until tender-crisp.
-Cut into 2 inch pieces.
-Let cool and add to potato bowl.
+- Steam green beans until tender-crisp, then cut into 2-inch pieces.
+Let cool and add to the potato bowl.

-- Add feta cheese and kalamata olives to potatoes and green beans.
+- Add feta and kalamata olives to the bowl.

 Notes